Tellico Dam: Resort development

-By the late 1990s and into the 2000s, the TVA was pressured by private development groups to release additional acreage that had been seized via eminent domain along the agency's several reservoirs.
-The intention was for further development, predominantly golf course-based residential resorts.
-In 1995, a 960-acre community known as Rarity Bay was constructed, with an equestrian center and golf course.
-Mike Ross, the developer behind Rarity Bay built several resort developments on TVA reservoirs before being charged in federal court with mail fraud and money laundering in 2012.
-The TVA board approved the sale of preserved land on the eastern shore of Tellico Reservoir for a $750 million golf-course community known as Rarity Pointe in 2002.
-In 2012, Rarity Pointe was purchased by WindRiver Management LLC, which brought expansion of the site and the renaming of the community from Rarity Pointe to WindRiver.
+By the late 1990s and into the 2000s, the TVA was pressured by private development groups to release additional acreage that had been seized via eminent domain along the shoreline of several reservoirs.
+The intention was for predominantly golf course-based residential resorts.
+In 1995, a 960-acre community known as Rarity Bay was constructed, including an equestrian center and 18-hole golf course.
+Mike Ross, the developer behind Rarity Bay built several additional resort developments on TVA's shoreline property, before being charged in federal court with mail fraud and money laundering in 2012.

+In 2002, the TVA board of directors approved the sale of preserved land on the eastern shore of Tellico Reservoir for a $750 million golf-course community known as Rarity Pointe.
+In 2012, Rarity Pointe was purchased by WindRiver Management LLC, leading to expansion of the site and the renaming of the community from Rarity Pointe to WindRiver.

 Snail darter post-Tellico

 The snail darter was removed from the Endangered Species list by the U.S. Fish & Wildlife Service on August 6, 1983.
-The fish was still classified as a threatened species because the Hiwassee River, where the snail darters from the Little Tennessee had been translocated, had a history of acid spills from freight accidents.
-By 2021, the snail darter was removed as a threatened species, with the U.S. Fish and Wildlife Service reporting the snail darter population had recovered from any risk of endangerment.
+The fish was still classified as a threatened species because the Hiwassee River, where the snail darters from the Little Tennessee had been translocated, had a previous history of acid spills from freight train accidents.
+By 2021, the snail darter was removed as a threatened species, with the FWS reporting the snail darter population had recovered from any risk of endangerment.